kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

     ssh -D9999 ubuntu@<machine_public_ip>
     ```

-    On Windows, macOS or multipass, you can check for the IP first with:
+    On Windows, macOS or Multipass, you can check for the IP first with:

     ```
     multipass list`